BNasmith/PTForsyth/PTFWorkofChrist.md

 the Spirit.
-Those who tell us that the whole gospel is embodied in the parable say, You observe nothing is suggested in the parable about the Cross and the Atonement ; therefore the Cross and the Atonement are subsequent and gratuitous additions, confusing the gospel of grace.
+Those who tell us that the whole gospel is embodied in the parable say, You observe nothing is suggested in the parable about the Cross and the Atonement; therefore the Cross and the Atonement are subsequent and gratuitous additions, confusing the gospel of grace.
 But that turns Christ into a mere